WHAT IS THE PROCESS FOR FILING BANKRUPTCY AND HOW DO I GET STARTED

 Call Us to Get Started

 I will walk you through the process from beginning to end and I am personally involved in each and every phase of the process.
 I have filed hundreds of cases and will give your case the attention it deserves to ensure a successful outcome.
-Please call Hicks and Lickert at 501-771-1817 to schedule a free consultation.
+Please call Lickert Law Firm at 501-771-1817 to schedule a free consultation.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.